sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-12_hard_soft_links.md

-In a filesystem, directories store links to files and subdirectories.
+In a file system, directories store links to files and subdirectories.

 These links are primarily categorized into **hard links** and **symbolic links** (also called soft links).
 Both types of links allow files to have multiple names or references, but they function in different ways.

+___

 ### **Hard Links**